Welcome!

 Building trust through Community Allies

-The Community Allies group met on June 27.
-This group expands the Management Team by bringing in trusted representatives from underrepresented populations.
-Members help bridge conversations, identify outreach opportunities, and make sure voices that are often missed are included from the start.
+The Community Allies group met for the first time on June 27, 2025.
+This group expanded the Management Team by bringing in trusted representatives from underrepresented populations.
+Members helped bridge conversations, identify outreach opportunities, and make sure voices that are often missed are included from the start.

 Digging into the data